bptlab/TracEX/docs/guidelines/branch-naming.md

   * `release/` used for preparing new production release.
 Example: `release/v1.0.1`
   * `test/` for developing tests.
 Example: `test/data-input`
     * Preferably tests should be developed alongside features.
-  * `wip/` for work in progress.
-Example: `wip/event-log-extraction`
   * `exploration/` used for exploring a topic or functionality.
-Can alternatively be labeled as work in progress.
 Example: `explore/mulit-agent-system-input`
 3. Use ID of related issue.
 Example: `feature/123-xes-export`
 4. Avoid using numbers only.
 5. Avoid long branch names and comlicated words.
 Keep it concise and short for better readability.